BornSwanky/InvoiceProcessingThroughUiPath/README.md

 3. Open the Project: Launch UiPath Studio and open the InvoiceProcessingUiPath folder.
 4. Review Templates: Review and modify the invoice templates in the InvoiceTemplates folder as needed.
 5. Run the Process: Execute the workflows to automate the invoice processing.

-## Documentation
+- ## Documentation

-Refer to the InvoiceProcessingUiPathReport.pdf for detailed documentation on:
+Refer to the FinancialSentimentReport.pdf for detailed documentation on:

 - Project objectives
 - Implementation steps